5310/discord-bot-castform/README.md

 ## Install

 This is a Node.js project.
 It also makes of of a lot of ES2015+ so use at least Node 10.x I myself will always be on the latest unstable.

+As per usual, switch to the repository and run: `$ npm init`

 ## Configure
 All the configuration for this bot is stored in a file named `config.json`.
 Duplicate the included `template.locations.json` and then and rename it to `config.json`.
 Edit this file to suit your needs.